 The government is providing additional funding of £150million per annum to improve the provision of PE and sport in primary schools.
 Each school receives £16000 plus an extra £10 per pupil.

-Click here to find out about how Trinity Church School used the sports premium in the 2020-2021 academic year and what the impact has been.
+Find out about how Trinity Church School has used the sports premium and what the impact has been: